JuliaML/MLDataPattern.jl/README.md

 type of data container.

-Furthermore both, `batch_X` and `batch_Y`, will be the same instance each iteration with only their values changed.
-In other words, they both are a preallocated buffers that will be reused each iteration and filled with the data for the current batch.
+Furthermore both, `batch_X` and `batch_Y`, will be the same instances each iteration with only their values changed.
+In other words, they both are preallocated buffers that will be reused each iteration and filled with the data for the current batch.
-Naturally it is not required to work with buffers like this, as stateful iterators can have undesired side effects when used without care.
+Naturally, it is not a requirement to work with buffers like this, as stateful iterators can have undesired side effects when used without care.
 This package provides different alternatives for different use cases.

 ## Documentation